libigl/libigl/tutorial/tutorial.md

 libraries, libigl is a simple header-only library of encapsulated functions.
 This combines the rapid prototyping familiar to Matlab or Python programmers with the performance and versatility of C++.
 The tutorial is a self-contained, hands-on introduction to libigl.
-Via live coding and interactive examples, we demonstrate how to accomplish common geometry processing tasks such as computation of differential quantities and operators, real-time deformation, parametrization, numerical optimization and remeshing.
+Via interactive, step-by-step examples, we demonstrate how to accomplish common geometry processing tasks such as computation of differential quantities and operators, real-time deformation, parametrization, numerical optimization and remeshing.
 Each section of the lecture notes links to a cross-platform example application.

 # Table of contents

 * [Chapter 1: Introduction to libigl][100]
+    * [Libigl design principles][100b]
     * [101 Mesh representation][101]
-    * [102 Plotting surfaces][102]
+    * [102 Visualizing surfaces][102]
     * [103 Interaction with keyboard and mouse][103]
     * [104 Scalar field visualization][104]
-        * [libigl design principles][104b]
     * [105 Overlays][105]
 * [Chapter 2: Discrete Geometric Quantities and Operators](#chapter2:discretegeometricquantitiesandoperators)